 Certain cough and cold medications are not suitable for children.
-A person can discuss suitable options with their pharmacist or doctor.
+A person can discuss appropriate options with a pharmacist or doctor.

 Coughs should improve without medical intervention in 3–4 weeks.
-However, if a cough persists beyond 4 weeks, a person should see their doctor for a diagnosis.
+However, if a cough persists beyond 4 weeks, a person should consult a doctor for a diagnosis.

-A person should also see their doctor if any of the following symptoms accompany their cough:
+A person should also speak with a doctor if any of the following symptoms accompany their cough:

 Coughing can occur for many different reasons.
-A cough that occurs without a fever may be due to a simple irritation in the throat, or inhalation of a foreign object.
-It may also be a symptom of an infection.
+A cough that occurs without a fever may be due to irritation in the throat or the inhalation of a foreign object.

-If a person does not notice an improvement in their cough after several weeks, they should see a doctor for a diagnosis and appropriate treatment.
+If a person does not notice an improvement in their cough after several weeks, they should consult a doctor for a diagnosis and appropriate treatment.

-People should also seek medical attention for accompanying symptoms, such as chest pain, shortness of breath, and increased mucus production.
+People should seek medical attention at an earlier stage if they have accompanying symptoms, such as chest pain, shortness of breath, and increased mucus production.